minstrel1149/exercise_book_ver2/HR_etc/README.md

 2. Will 2, I will and I am going to
 3. Will be doing and Will have done, When I do and When I've done
 4. Can/Could and Be able to, Could do and Could have done
+5. Must and Can't, May and Might 1